10 engaging examples of white papers that aren’t PDFs

 A desktop computer, laptop, and smartphone that show the Global Alliance for Food's white paper.

-ICIS is a business research organization that focuses on chemicals and energy firms.
-So they’re perfectly placed to review the industry’s progress on sustainability, with this mega-survey of over 1000 companies in 5 different continents.
+ICIS is a business research organisation that focuses on chemicals and energy firms.
+So it's perfectly placed to review the industry’s progress on sustainability, with this mega-survey of more than 1000 companies in five different continents.

 The white paper has a fresh, modern design, combining digital effects with photos from work on the ground.
 It uses scroll-based animation to share a lot of data in a small space: for example, if you scroll down on a table, you can flip between data from different locations.